 Visit the world's largest equestrian statue at the Chinggis Khaan Statue Complex

-Welcome to Mongolia!
-This morning, set off into the countryside on the way to Terelj National Park.
-As you make your way east out of the city, stop to visit the world-famous Chinggis Khaan Statue Complex.
-Here you will learn about the history of the Mongolian Empire and visit the famous giant statue of Chinggis Khaan on horseback.
-You can even ride the elevator up to the horse's head to see breathtaking views over the plains.
+Welcome to the capital of Mongolia, Ulaanbaatar!
+Meet your driver outside Chinggis Khan Airport and venture 2.5 hours into the countryside to Terelj National Park, nestled in the Khentii Mountains.
+As you make your way east out of the city, stop to visit the world-famous Chinggis Khaan Statue Complex, where you can learn about the history of the Mongolian Empire and see the giant 131-foot (40 m) tall statue of Chinggis Khaan (Ghengis Khan) on horseback.
+You can even ride the elevator up to the horse's head to admire panoramic views over the surrounding plains.

 Plan your trip to Mongolia